Ford Falcon (EF): Trim levels

 The sport range comprised the XR6, which was available in both sedan and wagon, and the XR8, which was only available in a sedan.
 Both XR6 and XR8 had bold exterior styling similar to previous XR Falcons, featuring twin headlamps and red or black bumper strips (depending on the body colour) and unique 15-inch alloy wheels.

 All XR models had the features of the Futura plus their own features, including Tickford reprogrammed gear changes for the electronically controlled four-speed auto, Tickford developed sports suspension which included lower springs and upgraded swaybars, rear spoiler with built-in brake light standard on both wagons and sedans (rear-window-mounted stop light still present but disabled), limited slip differential standard with a lower ratio for increased acceleration, adjustable see-through sports front and rear headrests, 'Sports' front bucket seats with side bolsters, oil pressure and battery voltage gauges, 'Charcoal' leather-wrapped steering wheel, low oil pressure and washer fluid low warning lights, dual horn note.

-The XR6 had the same 4.0-litre SOHC (single over head cam) inline six-cylinder as the base models but with Tickford alloy cylinder heads, a Tickford spec cam along with higher pressure valve springs and unique EEC programming to make the most of the changes made to the engine.
+The XR6 had the same 4.0-litre SOHC (single over head cam) inline six-cylinder as the base models but with Tickford alloy cylinder heads, a Tickford spec cam along with higher pressure valve springs and unique EEC programming to make most of the changes made to the engine.
 A press bent 2.5-inch exhaust was also added, a minor upgrade over the standard 2.25-inch system.

 The XR6 delivers 164 kW at 5000 rpm up from 161 kW in the ED Falcon.
 The XR8 has a 5.0-litre OHV (over head valve) V8 delivering 170 kW at 4500 rpm up from the 165 kW.
 LPG was not offered as a factory option on the XR6 and XR8 models.

 Transmissions available were a five-speed manual as standard and a four-speed auto which is electronically controlled and tuned by Tickford.